Equestrian statue: Medieval Europe

-Equestrian statues were not very frequent in the Middle ages.
+Equestrian statues were not very frequent in the Middle Ages.
 Nevertheless, there are some examples, like the Bamberg Horseman (German: Der Bamberger Reiter), in Bamberg Cathedral.
-Another example is the Magdeburg Reiter, in the city of Magdeburg, that depicts Emperor Otto I. There are a few roughly half-size statues of Saint George and the Dragon, including the famous ones in Prague and Stockholm.
-The Scaliger Tombs in Verona include Gothic statues at less than life-size.
-A well-known small bronze Equestrian statuette of Charlemagne (or another emperor) in Paris may be a contemporary portrait of Charlemagne, although its date and subject are uncertain.
+Another example is the Magdeburg Reiter, in the city of Magdeburg, that depicts Emperor Otto I. This is in stone, which is fairly unusual at any period, though the Gothic statues at less than life-size at the Scaliger Tombs in Verona are also in stone.

+There are a few roughly half-size statues of Saint George and the Dragon, including the famous ones in Prague and Stockholm.
+A well-known small bronze equestrian statuette of Charlemagne (or another emperor) in Paris may be a contemporary portrait of Charlemagne, although its date and subject are uncertain.